Tauffer-Consulting/domino/docs/source/pages/pieces_repository.rst

+.. _domino-pieces-repo-page:

 Pieces repository
 ================================

 .. tip:: The easiest way to start your Pieces repository is to use our `Template for Pieces repository <https://github.com/Tauffer-Consulting/domino_pieces_repository_template>`_

+A Pieces repository is a Git repository that contains multiple Pieces available to be used in Domino Workflows.
 A Domino Pieces repository should contain:

 - a :code:`dependencies` folder with all :code:`Dockerfile` and :code:`requirements.txt` files defined as Pieces dependencies